-A great copy on a copywriter’s website?
-Sounds like something too obvious.
+A great copy of a copywriter’s website?
+It sounds like something too obvious.
 However, only a few writers decide to use it on the homepage.
 Jose Benitez attracts attention to his person by a funny greeting written on the black background in white letters.
 And as you scroll down, you discover all the rest.
 The copywriter just gives you some time to focus before discovering a bunch of colorful and animated plates.

 Visit the website: https://www.garricksheldon.com/

 Choosing a black & white design for a website is a risky decision.
 Nevertheless, Garrick Sheldon prefers to keep it simple: minimum colors, minimum letters, minimum links in the navigation.
 The writer’s name is written in neon-style letters, and it is the only thing highlighted on the site.
 Users need to scroll down and click on a project to find out more about his writing talents.